ajaykorat16/ai-cashbook/ac-text-classifier/readme.md

 # test model

 test_model.py ./data/test.csv
-you can use any csv file with (account, amount, date, category) it will return accuracy along with failed rows if any and execution time it takes to train and test.
+you can use any csv file with (narrative, amount, category) it will return accuracy along with failed rows if any and execution time it takes to train and test.